twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/functions/onepasswordItemFields.md

 !!! info

-    If you're using [1Password CLI 2.0](https://developer.1password.com/), then the structure of the data returned by the `onepasswordDetailsFields` template function will be different and you will need to update your templates.
+    If you're using [1Password CLI

-    !!! warning
+    2.0](https://developer.1password.com/docs/cli/), then the structure of the

-    The structure of the data returned will not be finalized until 1Password CLI 2.0 is released.
+    data returned by the `onepasswordDetailsFields` template function will be different and you will need to update your templates.